GeGerardo/rf-ui-test/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Project created for a QA job application at Xeneta.
+Project created for a QA Automation job application at Inspera.

-**The functional checks are written in the xls file**

 ### Built With